nanos/fedialgo_demo_app_foryoufeed/README.md

-This repo contains a simple demo application built in React for the [`fedialgo`](https://github.com/michelcrypt4d4mus/fedialgo) package, a customizable algorithm for the federated social media platform [Mastodon](https://joinmastodon.org/) that can free you from the tyranny of Mastodon's reverse chronological order timeline.
+This repo contains a simple demo React application for the (almost) pure javascript [`fedialgo`](https://github.com/michelcrypt4d4mus/fedialgo) package, a customizable algorithm for the federated social media platform [Mastodon](https://joinmastodon.org/) that can free you from the tyranny of Mastodon's reverse chronological order timeline.

 Both this repo and the `fedialgo` package linked above were forked from [pkreissel's original implementations](https://github.com/pkreissel/fedialgo).